 Distanced myself from non-believing friends and prayed for them to come to the Lord.
 Tried to not participate in dirty/vulgar language and jokes

 Did not watch certain shows or listen to certain music or read certain literature because it went against the Bi

 ...do we ever catch a break from life's grip?
 My entire existence seems to be fighting against some invisible force who is hell bent on making my every step a fucking chore.
 Today alone, I have thrown out my back, had a clamp fall on my head, had my mind explode, and had every thing and its grandmother go wrong in terms of work content.
 What have I done to piss off this invisible force?

 So today I once again attempted to find where my mom hid my birth certificate and SSN card.
 She had mentioned that she had it all together for when we would go to get my passport.
 I know it has to be somewhere.
 So, I often go hunting for it when my mom is off somewhere.
 I often find stuff like drawings, crafts, school assignment, papers, and progress reports from preschool.
 This stuff eats me up.
 I feel really guilty for want to leave and rebelling against my family's wishes.
 I know I need to pr

 It seems that once a month is a good interval for updates.

 Life's been good.
 Yesterday was such a day, if I still believed in God I'd have thanked him for all the nice coincidences.
 I didn't miss a bus because a garbage truck appeared in its way before it reached the bus stop I was running late to.
 I've had the flu, and the local pharmacy was offering zinc pills for free because they're great for people with the flu.
 That kind of thing after another.
-At some point I noticed the silence in my head.
-The impulse to thank God is gone, but it's still so fresh a change that I actually notice it's not there.
+At some point I noticed the silence in m

 Well, wasn't going to post anything about this, but because I've come to know some of you, and care about you...albeit in a virtual way...I thought I'd share this here.